-Comments of the International Center for Law & Economics
+Comments of the International Center for Law & Economics:

-Given these failings, we urge the FTC to consider implementing reforms that might bring its decisional practice closer to the common law tradition.
+Given these failings, the FTC should consider implementing reforms that might bring its decisional practice closer to the common law tradition.
 These include giving more weight to economic analysis (notably by allowing the FTC’s Bureau of Economics to play a greater role in data security proceedings), adopting modest measures that would increase the transparency of the FTC’s data security decisions (thereby increasing legal predictability), bringing greater judicial review to data security proceedings, and incentivizing firms to better communicate their data security activities.